smford/eeh-esp32-rfid/README.md

 - Change the api token to be a hash
 - Change password for OTA webpage to be a hash
 - Convert Web Admin to using websockets
-- If no settings file, set default, and go in to programming mode
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
 - Enable active checking of access, regularly poll and check whether card still has access
 - Figure out sizing for JSON doc